wayfinderio/intro-to-fp/_docs/4-fp-jitsu/compose-yourself.md

 Open `exercises/composition1.js` in your editor of choice and implement `compose` and `pipe`.

-To test your changes, run `npm run composition1` from the `exercises` directory.
+To test your changes, run `npm run -s composition1` from the `exercises` directory.

 When you are done there is a part 2.